sammyd/iOS8-day-by-day-book/manuscript/35-coremotion.md

 kind of activity was detected.
 These comprise `stationary`, `walking`, `running`, `automotive`, `cycling` and `unknown`.
-There are various rules which specify when each of these can occur (e.g. `unknown` will only be true when the device has just been turned on) and most of them were present in iOS7. iOS8 adds the cycling state.
+There are various rules which specify when each of these can occur (e.g. `unknown` will only be true when the device has just been turned on) and most of them were present in iOS 7. iOS 8 adds the cycling state.
 The activity also has a `startDate` and a `confidence`.

 The first time you run an app, CoreMotion will present the user with